 Most people are experiencing a natural decline in collagen levels due to both age and lifestyle factors.
 The body’s collagen production typically starts to slow down after the age of 30.
 The collagen they are losing is typically not being replaced in the standard modern diet that lacks the nutrition and foods our ancient ancestors ate on a regular basis.

 Some common ways to tell if the collagen is working is by noticing healthy skin on your hands and face, shiny nails and joint comfort support.

-If using collagen protein powder, please refer to the product directions on the label.
+If using collagen protein powder, please refer to the product directions on the label for how much collagen per day to take.
 Some individuals aim for one to two servings (about 1–2 scoops) daily mixed with water, coffee, a smoothie or another beverage.
 This equates to about 10–20 grams of collagen per day.

 Otherwise, we recommend that adults take 3 capsules daily of our fermented Multi Collagen Capsules with 8 ounces of water or another beverage.

 The reason we suggest a smaller serving size of collagen via our capsules is because of their unique preparation method; we’ve utilized fermentation to concentrate the strength of collagen so much that it’s up to 5x, 10x or even 20x greater by weight than typical hydrolyzed collagen peptides.